 Project Charter Milestones

-Teams should ensure a date is provided for the end of each DMAIC phase and that all team members agree that the dates are reasonable given what the group wants to do.
+Teams should ensure a date is provided for the end of each DMAIC phase and that all team members agree that the dates are reasonable given the group’s goals.
 List the tollgate meetings.
 In some cases, milestones might be set by the project sponsor or champion, but the team should agree that milestone dates are possible.

-If the team feels that the due date will not be met, they can review with their sponsors and present a counter schedule with logical arguments regarding why the original schedule would not work.
-For schedules, use project management tools to reverse engineer the tasks and activities needed to complete all of the objectives and ensure that you have the appropriate time to finish everything that is necessary.
+If the team feels the due date will not be met, they can review with their sponsors and present a counter schedule with logical arguments regarding why the original schedule would not work.
+For schedules, use project management tools to reverse engineer the tasks and activities needed to complete the objectives and ensure that you have the appropriate time to finish everything necessary.

 Stakeholders

 Listing major Stakeholders on the project charter helps the team remember who and what they are likely to impact in addition to end customers.
-Having the list visible during meetings reduces the chance that the team will begin working on changes that might have a negative effect on other process owners, and it helps direct the team to resources outside of the team that can provide help, access, or information to areas related to the project.
+Having the list visible during meetings reduces the chance that the team will begin working on changes that might hurt other process owners, and it helps direct the team to resources outside of the team that can provide help, access, or information to areas related to the project.
 Learn how to identify your Stakeholders here.

 Review the project goals and operating plan with the Stakeholders.
-Be ready to provide any information that relates to them.
-Perhaps they can help solve some problems or know of better ways to reduce the risks.
-Sometimes stakeholders with a greater or deeper view of the organization will be privy to issues and solutions that your team is unaware of.
+Be ready to provide any relevant information.
+Perhaps they can help solve problems or find better ways to reduce risks.
+Sometimes, stakeholders with a greater or deeper view of the organization will be privy to issues and solutions that your team is unaware of.

 Constraints & Dependencies

-Identify constraints and dependencies of the project, including some global variables that need to be true for the project to succeed and its impacts if not true.
+Identify constraints and dependencies of the project, including some global variables that must be true for the project to succeed and its impacts if not true.
 For example, if oil prices are below $90 / barrel or less than 50% of Americans support self-driving cars.
 Identify the crucial things for the project’s success and also the showstoppers.
-In other words, are potential events out there that could totally derail our effort?
+In other words, are potential events that could totally derail our efforts?

 Note: You could list everything in the world on this list.
-The best course of action is to focus on the critical few that are worth considering.
+The best course of action is to focus on the critical few worth considering.

 Roles & Responsibilities of team members.